tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 parseOrbit :: String -> (String, String)
 ```

-In this case, both types `a` and `b` will find the concrete type of `String`.
-Both
+In this case, both types `a` and `b` in `unfoldForest` will find the concrete
-the seed value and the node data will just be the name of the body given in the data.
+type of `String`.
+Both the seed value and the node data will just be the name
+of the body given in the data.

 First I needed to find what the initial seed values, the roots, were in the data.